 These are especially needed, as they stand for the bulk of Dunmer clutter (of the stuff that hasn't been recreated yet).

-A) The "Misc_bowl_xxx" collection, including "Misc_De_Bowl_01" [strike]as well as "Misc_Redware_Bowl" and "Misc_Redware_Bowl_01".[/strike]
+including "Misc_De_Bowl_01" [strike]as well as "Misc_Redware_Bowl" and "Misc_Redware_Bowl_01".[/strike]

 [strike]B) The rest of the "Misc_Redware_XX" models.[/strike]